 Ii

 with ∆bi the change in dry body mass over ti.
-GE is also a dimensionless quantity.
+GE is a dimensionless quantity.

-In the case of a group of caterpillars used for chemical analysis mass-specific intake rate is computed as:
+In the case of a group of caterpillars used for chemical analysis, the corresponding mass-specific intake rate is computed as the mean of individual MSIR.

-1X

-MSIRk MSIRi

-i∈k

 0.6 Statistical analyses

 For each element (C, N, P, Na, Mg, S, K and Ca) we can compute the assimilation efficiency as follows.
 For the element x and group k the assimilation efficiency AExk is given by: